att-comdev/deckhand/README.rst

 for example.

-To run unit tests using postgresql, execute:
+To run unit tests using postgresql, postgresql must be installed in your environment.
+Then execute:

 ::